Smash your Sight Reading! A step-by-step guide on how to improve your piano sight reading skills.

-In order to feel confident whilst playing any piece of music for the first time, also called sight reading, it is crucial to analyse and observe some important elements.
+In order to feel confident at sight reading, it is crucial to analyse and observe some important elements.
 This will allow you to foresee what the piece is about and prepare you for anything that may seem random or unpredictable.

-Here are a few tips on what to DO before you even begin to play/sight read.
+Here are a few tips on what to DO before you even begin to sight read.

 1. Work out the key signature and scale the piece is in